About Honors 251:

 If you would like to register to participate in an Honors 251 public deliberation, please see the attached document for registration links and schedules.

 Apply to volunteer as a counselor for weekend retreats or summer sessions where you will lead campers and families through pre-planned activities.
-Volunteers can also engage in daytime activities by serving with the equestrian center, housekeeping, maintenance, dining hall, or as a lifeguard.
 Applicants must be 18 or older.

 Feeding America Kentucky’s Heartland